fjwright/Run-REDUCE-0/README.md

 ### To do later

+* Detect whether REDUCE is running more reliably (maybe).
 * Remember all user choices, including window configurations (maybe).
 * Typeset output supporting copy and paste.
 Could parse `off nat` output, or use it together with TeX or MathML output.